Go Victoria will define our mobility future

-In additional to the survey, we will be out in the community throughout Spring 2019 at various pop-up events, community and organization outreach activities, and gathering input from strategic focus groups and advisory committees.
+In additional to the survey and Draft Mobility Profile, we will be out in the community throughout 2019 at various pop-up events, community and organization outreach activities, and gathering input from strategic focus groups and advisory committees.
 Check back for more upcoming opportunities to discuss our mobility future here in Victoria.

 Go Victoria Launch Event: